raoufkeskes/Higgs-Boson-Machine-Learning-Challenge-by-ATLAS/README.md

 The evaluation metric used is the AMS and it's described as the following ( click on the image for a clear image ) :
 <a href="https://ibb.co/6ZGbWYK"><img src="https://i.ibb.co/ZJvKMdQ/Izly.png" alt="Izly" border="0"></a>

-We need a column called 'weights' in order to estimate this metric of this challenge which is fundamentally based on the latter .
+We need a fundamental column called 'weights' of our testing data in order to estimate the metric of this challenge .
 Thus we will gather it from CERN open data : http://opendata.cern.ch/record/328  .
-However ,  for a good ethical challenging environment we will obviously never use the testing data and keep it **unseen** for a true trustful model estimation of our work  .
+However ,  for a good ethical challenging environment we will obviously never use the testing data and keep it **unseen** for a true trustful model estimation of our work to evaluate ourselves and learn .

 a full report was given to expain the entire approach

 ## Testing

 ## License
 October,2019